Richmond FMLA Lawyers

 Wrongful Termination for Taking FMLA Leave

-The Family and Medical Leave Act protects employees from termination due to taking leave under the FMLA.
-Employees who face FMLA wrongful termination could potentially have a viable lawsuit against the offending employer.
+Under the FMLA, employers are prohibited from firing an employee due solely to taking leave under the FMLA.
+Employees facing such wrongful termination could have a viable lawsuit against their employer.

 Before taking any action, reach out to LawrenceQueen.
-Our family-medical leave attorneys can look over your unique circumstances and help you make the right choices in rectifying the wrongs of your employer.
+Our FMLA attorneys can look over your unique circumstances and help you make the right choices in rectifying the wrongs of your employer.
 If litigation is your best option, we can help you get the compensation you deserve.